- JWST Cycle 1 Proposal Opportunities

 - Ground-based instruments are subjected to atmospheric variability.
-The "seeing" from the ground limits the spatial and spectral resolution that can be achieved.
+The "seeing" from the ground limits the spatial resolution in the cross-dispersion direction, and can also lead to reduced spectral resolution if wider slits are required to avoid slit losses.
 Furthermore, seeing can vary on the same timescale as the observation itself.
 One component of background is the OH airglow spectrum, which is composed of many atmospheric emission lines in the NIR.
 Other skylines are present as well.
-The continuum background is usually measured between these skylines.
+Often, scientific measurements are only possible between these sky lines, as they add noise and are sometimes difficult to accurately subtract.
 Space-based spectroscopy in the NIR is not affected by these atmospheric lines.
 Other types of the background are predominant in space, including zodiacal light and thermal emission from the telescope itself.
 But these are at a much lower level.
 The zodiacal emission will vary, but on much larger (seasonal) time scales with the orbital position of the telescope.
 A description of the background signal components at NIRSpec MOS wavelengths can be found at Components of the JWST Background.

 - For JWST, the dark current of the state-of-the-art detectors is low.
 Except for the PRISM, NIRSpec MSA observations are detector noise limited in low background environments and have high sensitivity in the NIR.